Pitt IT Professionals provides now faster and smarter staffing

 There is more and more talk about bringing all our data together in one place.
 Yet, it looks like the opposite is happening.
 Data is rather getting fragmented in separate repositories that do not communicate that well with one another.
 Things get confusing, as the study results show:

-And yes, you may (and often do) find it difficult the spot a relevant place where to save a document.
+And yes, you may (and often do) find it difficult to spot a relevant place where to save a document.
 Is it then any wonder that your colleagues will find it hard to find it?

 But isn’t it true that most of our documents are relevant in just certain phases of the entire business process?
 So what if we could make them pop up in front of our eyes only when the time is right?
 Indeed, of the study respondents: